FBI: Solar observatory closed after child porn case opened

 ALBUQUERQUE, N.M.
-(AP) — The mysterious closure of a solar observatory in southern New Mexico earlier this month happened after the FBI started opened a child pornography investigation involving a janitor’s computer found at the observatory and agents tracked wireless signals used to access child porn, according to an FBI search warrant affidavit filed in federal court.
+(AP) — The mysterious closure of a solar observatory in New Mexico earlier this month happened after the FBI opened a child pornography investigation involving a janitor’s computer found at the observatory, and agents tracked wireless signals used to access child porn, according to an FBI search warrant affidavit.

-The mountaintop Sunspot Solar Observatory closed for from Sept.
+The mountaintop Sunspot Solar Observatory closed from Sept.
 6 to Sept.
-17 but the research association that manages it has said only that an unspecified security issue was the reason for the closure.
+17, but the research association that manages it has said only that an unspecified security issue was the reason for the closure.

 The facility employs a small group of scientists, researchers and students to capture some of the sharpest images of the sun available in the world.

-The search warrant filed last week in federal court the city of Las Cruces said the facility’s chief observer, who was not identified, told FBI agents in August he found a laptop computer with child pornography several months earlier but did not immediately report the discovery to authorities because he was “distracted” by an unspecified urgent issue at the observatory.
+The search warrant filed last week in federal court in Las Cruces said the facility’s chief observer, who was not identified, told FBI agents in August he found a laptop computer with child pornography several months earlier but did not immediately report the discovery to authorities because he was “distracted” by an unspecified urgent issue at the observatory.

-The search warrant provided to a judge the justifications of agents so they could search computers, cellphones or tablets owned by the janitor, Joshua Lee Cope, and the house trailer where he lives.
-An FBI agent seized the laptop at the observatory on August 21, 2018, and took it to the FBI office in Las Cruces, court documents said.

 Most Read Nation & World Stories